grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

-4. Use a sharpie and ruler to draw a line 3mm away from the edge of 2 guitar picks to prevent inserting the guitar pick too deep while removing the C Cover. **If this step is not followed, you may risk damaging your device.**
+4. Use a sharpie and ruler to draw a line 3mm away from the edge of 2 guitar picks to prevent inserting the guitar pick too deep while removing the C Cover.

 <img src="./images/Surface_LT_13in/LT13in_Repair/media/image7.png"/>

-5. With your device flat on an ESD safe surface for the remainder of this removal process, firmly but carefully insert the plastic guitar pick between the C Cover and the D bucket at least 5mm below the top right corner; this requires some force and patience. **Do not use a metal tool and only use the specified plastic tool.**
+5. With your device flat on an ESD safe surface for the remainder of this removal process, firmly but carefully insert the plastic guitar pick between the C Cover and the D bucket at least 5mm **below the top right corner**; this requires some force and patience.
+    > [!IMPORTANT]
+    > **Do not use a metal tool and only use the specified plastic tool.**

 <img src="./images/Surface_LT_13in/LT13in_Repair/media/image8.jpeg"/>

 6. Firmly but carefully, wiggle the guitar pick up and down until you hear a popping sound to disengage the nearby snap.
-With the snap disengaged, there will be some space between the C Cover and D bucket to gently slide the guitar pick along the right edge of the device. **At this point, you may insert the guitar pick past the 3mm marked line but** **when halfway down the right edge of the device, do not insert the guitar pick beyond the 3mm line marked or you may risk damaging your device.**
+    With the snap disengaged, there will be some space between the C Cover and D bucket to gently slide the guitar pick along the right edge of the device.

+    > [!NOTE]
+    > For the portion next to the keyboard the pick may be inserted beyond 3mm to aid with removal.
+Below the keyboard, insertion must be limited to a maximum of 3mm.

 7. Repeat this process until all 5 snaps on the right edge are disengaged.
 Stop when you reach the bottom corner of the device.

+    > [!IMPORTANT]
-    **It is very important to take your time during this step, or you may risk damaging your device.**
+    > It is very important to take your time during this step

-8. Leave the guitar pick in the bottom right corner to ensure the covers stay separated.
+8. Without inserting the guitar pick beyond the 3mm marked line, leave it in the bottom right corner to ensure the covers stay separated.

 9. With one hand, very gently lift and hold the top right corner of the C Cover.
 With your other hand, using another guitar pick, carefully